grant-trowbridge/grant-trowbridge.github.io/about.md

 permalink: /about/
 ---

-I am a Cybersecurity Engineer with 3 years experience in defense contracting with interests in baseline management and offensive security.
+I am a Cybersecurity Engineer with 3 years experience in defense contracting.
+My primary interests are offensive security and signals intelligence.

 ### Certifications